 151 See for example the statement of Cooper Legal advising that the amount offered in settlement to survivors in Aotearoa by the Order of St John of God are based in part on an assessment by the Order's Australian law firm of "litigation risk" in this country.
-Updated witness statement of Cooper Legal relating to redress for historic abuse in state and faith-based care between 1950 and 2000 (9 December 2022, para 63).
+Updated witness statement of Cooper Legal relating to redress for historic abuse in state and faith-based care between 1950 and 2000 (Royal Commission of Inquiry into Abuse in Care, 9 December 2022, para 63).